rook/rook/Documentation/Upgrade/rook-upgrade.md

 As exemplified above, it is a good practice to update Rook common resources from the example manifests before any update.
-The common resources and CRDs might not be updated with every release, but K8s will only apply updates to the ones that changed.
+The common resources and CRDs might not be updated with every release, but Kubernetes will only apply updates to the ones that changed.

 Also update optional resources like Prometheus monitoring noted more fully in the [upgrade section below](#updates-for-optional-resources).

 ## Helm

-If you have installed Rook via the Helm chart, Helm will handle some details of the upgrade for you.
+If Rook is installed via the Helm chart, Helm will handle some details of the upgrade itself.
-The upgrade steps in this guide will clarify if Helm manages the step for you.
+The upgrade steps in this guide will clarify what Helm handles automatically.

 The `rook-ceph` helm chart upgrade performs the Rook upgrade.
 The `rook-ceph-cluster` helm chart upgrade performs a [Ceph upgrade](#ceph-version-upgrades) if the Ceph image is updated.